2019. Chute de Nki.

-Going into the forest there is no path.
+Going into the forest there was no path.
 6 years before it was a known route, still difficult to track but at least some of the crew had been there before.
 This time i was the one who had been there recently, the rest had not.
 So there was some discussion, since the new official route to Ikwah was at huge detour north and south , via the village Messok.
 There was no map and no precise description of this route.
 My understanding was it was a cardrive to Messok, and then 60 km walk at small roads, more accessible.
 Less interesting.
 So i asked that we should go by the same route i went the last time, direct east.
-The problem with this route was , nobody had used it for 6 years, so it might be closed or impossible to track, since the forest grow back.
+The problem with this route was that nobody had used it for 6 years, so it might be closed or impossible to track, since the forest grow back.
 But the shortcut and my insisting made Louis say yes.
 Reminder not to persuade locals into do it your way.
 They say yes because you pay , but you might end up with a solution far from your wish…

 At last, walking again, i had looked forward to this moment, i recalled the small cocoa farms we passed, the small fields of manioc.
 We had 30 km to walk this day, but we were fresh.
 I carried only my photogear, but it alone was a 20 kilogram sack.
-Not much compared to the 25 kg and upworth sacks the portes carried.
+Not much compared to the 25 kg and upworth sacks The Porters carried.
 Footwear is the most important equipment.
-The porters had either worn through shoes, cheap Chinese rubber shoes, or flip flops.
+The Porters had either worn through shoes, cheap Chinese rubber shoes, or flip flops.
 My preferred shoe was a pair of Crocs.
-Claus had the latest heavy walking boots a modern equipment retailer back home could sell him.
-He shook his head on my decision for the crocs.
-He would rather die than wear them. ” Boots will protect me”.
+After 4 hours we started to hear the waterfall Chume i had visited the last time.
+The place for crossing the river.